Joy Belmonte: 2019–present: Mayor of Quezon City

 Belmonte took charge of Quezon City's COVID-19 pandemic response beginning in 2020.
 Free COVID-19 tests were made available for its residents and workers and the city's molecular laboratory was built for speedy release of coronavirus test results.
 The local government had also provided financial aid to employees of high-risk establishments affected by lockdowns, and care kits to closed-care setting facilities grappling with virus outbreaks.
 Controversies during this period included a chaotic and overcrowded distribution of supplemental aid in April 2021 and the mauling by local officials of a fish vendor that was not wearing a face mask outdoors in 2020.
 She also gave Quezon City Task Force Disiplina head Rannie Ludovica, who posted a "shoot-to-kill" threat online against quarantine violators, a "second chance" despite calling his statement "appalling."

 She was re-elected to her second consecutive term in 2022 through a landslide victory, defeating her closest rival, AnaKalusugan party-list representative Mike Defensor.

 Controversies

 Delivering relief goods using garbage truck

 In March 2020, amidst of COVID-19 pandemic in the Philippines and lockdowns was enforced, the relief goods was distributed in Pasong Tamo, but it was loaded from a garbage truck.
 Belmonte was later criticized in social media, and some of the personalities who questioned it was comedian Kitkat, and manager Ogie Diaz.
 But in some barangays were safely loaded in a service van.
 The city government later denied the issue, and later stated that the truck used was only a utility truck.
 The summit express later tagged it as fake news.

 Personal life

 Belmonte married Raymond Alimurung, the first Filipino CEO of Lazada Philippines.
 They have a son.

 In 2010, she was awarded the Gawad Lingkod Masa Award by Gabriela Women's Party due to her work on protecting and helping out distressed women.

-On July 8, 2020, Belmonte disclosed that she had tested positive for COVID-19 and was an asymptomatic carrier.
-As a result, her office and other common areas in the Quezon City Hall were closed for disinfection.
-On March 29, 2021, Belmonte announced that she had tested positive again and was symptomatic.